 At nineteen, Alicia moved to the Wheeler Ranch Commune in Sonoma County, California and began writing, illustrating and designing Living On The Earth, a handwritten guide to bohemian country living illustrated with line drawings, initially conceived as an informational pamphlet to share with fellow commune dwellers, based on advice gathered from friends at Wheeler Ranch.

 Published in 1970 by The Bookworks in Berkeley, the book sold out its first edition of 10,000 copies in two weeks, in part due to a rave review in the Whole Earth Catalog.
 Bennett Cerf, then president and co-founder of Random House, purchased the rights to publish it for Random House.

-Over the next three years she created seven other illustrated books, five of which were published by Soshisha, Ltd. in Japan.
-(Living on the Earth has remained in print continuously in Japanese since 1972, and Being of the Sun was re-released by Soshisha in March 2007.)
-The ribbon surrounding the cover of Soshisha’s Living on the Earth bears these words from Japan’s poet laureate, Shuntaro Tanikawa: “I want to do everything in this book.
+Between 1971 and 1974, Alicia created seven other illustrated books, five of which were published by Soshisha, Ltd. in Japan.
+(Living on the Earth has remained in print continuously in Japanese since 1972, and Being of the Sun, first published in translation in 1974, was re-released by Soshisha in March 2007.)
+The ribbon surrounding the cover of Soshisha’s Living on the Earth bears these words from one of Japan’s most famous poets, Shuntaro Tanikawa: “I want to do everything in this book.
 If I cannot do everything in this book, then I want to dream about it, because if I do, I will become a better person to the marrow of my bones.”